Last Updated on

 I also enjoyed that Firstleaf gave me the option to look at the wines that I was having shipped to my house, as this wine club also gave me the option to swap out any wines that had characteristics that I didn’t enjoy.
 I also enjoyed that Firstleaf offered a 100% satisfaction guarantee.

 Bottom Line: Overall, I think that the Firstleaf wine club is a very affordable personalized wine subscription and I would highly recommend checking it out if you’re looking for a wine subscription service!
+Great experience, great customer service, excellent value.
 If you are on the fence, at least try taking the free quiz here to see how it works.

 Firstleaf Wine Alternatives